mohfalahisnan/honorer/packages/create-honorer-app/README.md

 - Windows path issues:
   - Prefer `pnpm dlx` or the built JS command if you hit path resolution problems.

+## Learn More
+- Core library docs: see `packages/core/README.md` in this repo or the `@honorer/core` package README when installed.
+- Example app: `apps/example` demonstrates controllers, decorators, validation, DI, and response helpers.

 ## License
 - Part of the Honorer project.
 See the repository for overall licensing and contribution guidelines.